 Data supplied in accordance with the SHS NMDS, known as the SHSC, builds a comprehensive picture of clients, the specialist homelessness services that were provided to them and the outcomes achieved for those clients (Figure FRAMEWORK.1).
 SHSC data provide a measure of the service response directed to those who are experiencing housing difficulty.
 The data do not provide a measure of the extent of homelessness in the community, although SHSC data on emergency accommodation and supported accommodation do contribute to the profile of homelessness in Australia.

 Figure FRAMEWORK.1: Conceptual framework of the Specialist Homelessness Services Collection

 The data collected by agencies are based on periods of support provided to clients.
-Support periods vary in terms of their duration, the number of contacts between SHS workers and clients during the period, and the reasons that support ends.
-Some support periods are relatively short—and are likely to have begun and ended in 2018–19—while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2018–19.
+These support periods vary in terms of their duration, the number of contacts between SHS workers and clients, and the reasons that support ends.
+Some support periods are relatively short—and are likely to have begun and ended in 2017–18—while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2017–18.